 What: Core Cochrane staff are using Slack as their virtual office - if you are doing comms for a Cochrane Group, then you should be there too!
 In that workspace there is a 'channel' where suggested tweets are shared, graphics and top tips are posted, and you can ask questions and get help from others doing communications.

 Why: It's easy to scan the chat in our channel for items that would be of interest to your audience and copy-and-paste relevant suggested tweets.
 And the biggest thing - you'll be part of a larger supportive community!

 Ongoing benefit: Once you have mastered the weekly scan and disseminating of suggested tweets, you can also use the channel to 'boost the signal' on your own news or ask questions.

 Links: Learn more about accessing Cochrane Slack and then head over to #all-comms-help

 2. Use a social media posting scheduler

 What: An external tool that lets you manage your social media accounts from one place, allowing you to schedule posts at a later time.

-Ongoing benefit: Once you get the hang of scheduling, you can look at changing the messaging slightly so you can post about one review multiple times for different audiences, time zones, or branching out into other social media platforms.
+Ongoing benefit: Once you get the hang of scheduling, you can look at changing the messaging slightly so you can post about one review/topic multiple times for different audiences, time zones, or branching out into other social media platforms.

 Links: We recommend Buffer (It's free for 3 social media channels and 10 posts at a time) and Cochrane UK has an helpful how-to video.